 How Does COVID-19 Affect Your Life Insurance?
 FAQs

 What if I can’t pay my insurance premium?

 You may have recently been laid off, furloughed, or under a stay-at-home order but unable to work from home.
 Mutual insurance companies understand this, and some are offering extensions on premium payments.
 Additionally, some states are implementing regulations specific to COVID-19 to help protect your policy.
 To find out if your state or insurance company offers these types of assistance, contact your mutual insurance company directly or call your Paradigm Life Wealth Strategist.
 Once a policy lapses, it can be incredibly difficult or impossible to reinstate.
 If you’re experiencing financial uncertainty, it’s imperative that you speak with your Wealth Strategist or insurance company as soon as possible.

 If your mutual insurance company isn’t currently offering an extension or grace period on your premium, you still have plenty of options.
 Insurance policies are built to weather tough times.
 If you’re concerned about paying your premium on time, it’s possible to adjust your payment schedule, use your accumulated cash value to pay your premium, or take out a policy loan to cover your premium.
-The right answer for you depends on your financial needs and goals, and your insurance carrier. to go over all the options available to you.
+The right answer for you depends on your financial needs and goals, and your insurance carrier.

 If I’m currently uninsured, is it too late to open a policy?

 It’s not too late to protect yourself with a whole life insurance policy.
 But remember, the sooner you act, the sooner you’re protected.
 Don’t let financial uncertainty deter you from creating a solid financial foundation for you and your family.
 Regardless of your situation, we can find an insurance product to meet your needs, even if that means opting for a term life insurance policy you can convert to whole life at a later date, or setting up an annuity if you’re over 55.